spmallick/learnopencv/Optical-Flow-Estimation-using-Deep-Learning-RAFT/README.md

    ```
    python3 inference.py --model=./models/raft-small.pth --video ./videos/crowd.mp4 --small
    ```

+### Running using Docker

+Follow the instructions [here](https://github.com/SarvagyaVaish/raft-example-in-docker) to quickly run the RAFT example code using a pre-configured Docker image.

 ## Troubleshooting

 If you have two GPUs and there is a User Warning like: